If you're reading this, I'm guessing you yourself is on a mission to remove an unknown bias password from a Macbook pro.

 - A hex editor software.
 (I use the Synalyze it Pro Hex editor on Mac).

-Hacking an Apple MacBook pro bios security chip may seem sinister in some cases, But can also be a ligament case whereby the owner forgot his password and do not have the original apple receipt in order to access the bios lock from Apple Inc.
+Hacking an Apple MacBook pro bios security chip may seem sinister in some cases, however, there can also be a legitimate circumstance whereby the owner forgot his password and do not have the original apple receipt in order to access the bios lock recovery from Apple Inc.

 Before I get into the nitty-gritty of the how-to.